London’s ULEZ – the ultimate guide

-ULEZ charge – how much will it cost?
+ULEZ charge – how much does it cost?

 All vehicles will pay the same charge if they don’t meet the new ULEZ emission standards, except for lorries, coaches, and similar larger vehicles.

 The standard ULEZ charge for all vehicles is £12.50 per day, running from midnight to midnight.
 It applies on every day of the year, so if you drive into the emission zone before midnight and leave in the morning, you’ll need to pay for both days.
 Even if it’s Christmas Day or New Years’ Eve.

 When you enter the ULEZ zone, your number plate will be automatically recorded by cameras and checked to see if your vehicle complies with the emission standards.

 If you need to pay ULEZ charges, there are a number of ways to do it.
 The current AutoPay system for Congestion Charging will be expanded to include ULEZ payments – and covers up to five vehicles.
 This is a handy option if you or your business regularly drive within the zone.